 PRESS RELEASE: LT.
-GOVERNOR MOLLY GRAY TO HOST "SEAT TA TTHE TABLE" ON EQUITY IN PUBLIC HEALTH
+GOVERNOR MOLLY GRAY TO HOST "SEAT AT THE TABLE" ON EQUITY IN PUBLIC HEALTH

 Montpelier, Vt. — Vermont Lieutenant Governor Molly Gray to host the second virtual “Seat at the Table” speaker series on equity in public health on Monday, February 22, 2021 from 12:30 - 1:30pm.